theislab/cellrank_reproducibility/README.rst

 to open the notebook in the browser using `nbviewer <https://nbviewer.jupyter.org/>`_.
 There is no 1-1 mapping from figures to notebooks - some notebooks produce panels for several figures, and some figures contain panels from several notebooks.
 The tables we provide here make the connection between figures and notebooks explicit.
+At the top of each notebook, we indicate the package versions we use.

 Results
 -------